 Filing your appeal in the Supreme Court does not automatically suspend the order for possession granted to your landlord.
-This means that your landlord can still purchase a warrant, which can then be executed by the Victoria Police to evict you from your home.
+This means that your rental provider can still purchase a warrant, which can then be executed by the Victoria Police to evict you from your home.

 While you are waiting for your appeal to be heard you can make sure that you are not evicted by applying to VCAT for a temporary stay of the possession order.
 VCAT may grant a temporary stay of the order when it receives notice of your application for leave to appeal to the Supreme Court.